 The Caz guitar program is offered as both a primary instrument and as an elective in all camp sessions except the Young Musician session.
 The guitar program includes both individual coaching and the opportunity to participate in guitar and mixed chamber ensembles.
-The primary focus of the guitar program is acoustic and classical.
+The primary focus of the guitar program is classical.

 In the classical guitar program, daily group activities include improvisation, theory, technique and interpretation, developing practice skills, and listening to and critiquing great recordings.
 Students practice three hours each day, during which time they receive at least a half hour of individual instruction.
 This varied and intensified learning environment accelerates the students progress and enables them to focus for longer periods of time.
 Students are challenged to do their finest work in a relaxed, supportive atmosphere.
 Specific goals include learning new work, completing a work in progress, polishing a learned piece, and preparing one or more pieces for the final concert performance.